 What can I do to help eliminate distractions behind the wheel?

-One of the best recommendations we have for drivers to avoid any possible distractions is to put away your devices.
+Of the lists of tips to prevent distracted driving One of the best suggestions we have for drivers to avoid any possible distractions is to put away your devices.
 Many cell phones come with functions where the phone can send an automatic text message in reply to any messages received, informing the other person that they are driving.
 Also, put the phone out of sight so that it is not a temptation.
 If you need GPS for your trip, synch your phone to your vehicle and plug in your coordinates before heading out.
 Avoid eating and driving.
 When in doubt, ask yourself: “will this activity take my attention off of the road?”
 If the answer is yes, do not do that activity until you are at a complete stop.
 Make sure other passengers in your car are aware of this fact, as well.
 If you have young children who need your attention, make sure you pull over to the side of the road where you are out of traffic and can tend to them safely.

 Get the Help You Need After an Orlando Auto Accident with a Distracted Driver.

-As a car accident attorney who handles these type cases every day, I advise that you put your cell phone away while driving, as it cuts down your ability to react quickly and appropriately to hazards around you.
+As an Orlando car accident attorney who handles these type cases every day, I advise that you put your cell phone away while driving, as it cuts down your ability to react quickly and appropriately to hazards around you.
 The consequences can be deadly, distracted driving is 100% preventable.